hoytech/rasgueadb/README.md

             ## default type is uint64

 * The `db` field is a name for your database.
 It will be used for namespacing in the generated files and the database table names.
-* Each table should have a numeric `tableId`.
-This is used to track updates in the OpLog.
-* For now there are 3 types supported:
+* For now there are 3 field types supported:
   * `uint64`: Unsigned 64-bit integer.
 This is the default when no type is specified.
   * `string`: Arbitrary byte-string.
   * `ubytes`: Identical to `string`, except for how it is displayed when debugging.